aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/resize-document/_index.md

 The [Aspose.Html.Rendering](https://reference.aspose.com/html/net/aspose.html.rendering/) namespace provides a powerful set of tools such as low-level options classes, interfaces, structures, and enumerations for rendering HTML, MHTML, EPUB, and SVG documents to different output formats such as PDF, XPS, DOCX, and images.
 The [PageSize](https://reference.aspose.com/html/net/aspose.html.rendering/renderingoptions/pagesetup/) class of provides a way to specify the width, height, and orientation of the pages when rendering HTML documents to output formats.
 But sometimes, you may need to crop documents to create a smaller page size that fits the page's content size.
 This means the outer margins, borders, or empty space will be removed.

+The [PageSetup](https://reference.aspose.com/html/net/aspose.html.rendering/pagesetup/) class provides a set of properties to manage the page setup settings for HTML documents when rendering them to different file formats.
+Let's take a look at some of the more used ones:
+ - **Set Page Setup.** The [AnyPage](https://reference.aspose.com/html/net/aspose.html.rendering/pagesetup/anypage/) property allows you to set the page setup (size, margins, orientation, etc.) for any page of an HTML document that is rendered to a multi-page format, such as PDF, XPS, DOCX, PNG, JPG, etc.
-The Aspose.HTML for .NET library allows you to adjust the page size to the content and vice versa using the [PageLayoutOptions](https://reference.aspose.com/html/net/aspose.html.rendering/pagesetup/pagelayoutoptions/) property of the [PageSetup](https://reference.aspose.com/html/net/aspose.html.rendering/pagesetup/) object.
+ - **Resize Document to Fit the Size of Content.** You can fit page size to the content and vice versa using the [PageLayoutOptions](https://reference.aspose.com/html/net/aspose.html.rendering/pagesetup/pagelayoutoptions/) property.
 This property is a set of bit flags that control the behavior of the renderer.
+You can crop documents or scale documents to match their content to the page size.

 {{% alert color="primary" %}}
 You can easily use C# examples of converting HTML to Images with a custom page layout to convert HTML to PDF, XPS, and DOCX.
 The only differences are in specifying